openthread/openthread/examples/platforms/nrf52840/README.md

 The <i>nRF5 SDK for Thread</i> includes:
  - a pre-built OpenThread stack for the Nordic nRF52840 SoC with ARM® CryptoCell-310 support,
+ - unique Thread/Bluetooth Low Energy dynamic multiprotocol solution which allows for concurrent operation of Thread and Bluetooth Low Energy utilizing OpenThread and SoftDevice (Nordic’s Bluetooth Low Energy stack) with accompanying example applications,
+ - Thread/Bluetooth Low Energy switched multiprotocol solution with accompanying example applications,
  - unique support for DFU-over-Thread (Device Firmware Upgrade),
  - examples to demonstrate interactions between nodes performing different Thread roles with the use of OpenThread and built-in CoAP protocol,
- - examples to demonstrate multiprotocol support and switching between BLE peripheral and Thread FTD and MTD roles,
  - support for an OpenThread Network Co-Processor (NCP),
  - Border Router and cloud connectivity example,
  - Thread native commissioning with NFC example,
+ - example applications demonstrating the use of FreeRTOS with OpenThread,
+ - support for IAR compiler for OpenThread stack and all example applications,
  - range of PC tools including a Thread Topology Monitor,
- - software modules inherited from the nRF5 SDK e.g. peripheral drivers, NFC libraries etc.
+ - software modules inherited from the nRF5 SDK e.g. peripheral drivers, NFC libraries, Bluetooth Low Energy libraries etc.

 #### Important notice